Prompting tips

 ## Voice agents (LLM-authored text)

-**Starter system prompt (v1).** Baseline you can paste and trim for your product.
-If your stack **does not** pass `<spell>` or other tags through to Sonic, omit the spell-tag lines and use the spaced-format fallback only.
+**Starter system prompt.** Baseline you can paste and trim for your product.
+If your stack **does not** pass `<spell>` or other tags through to Sonic, omit the tag lines and use the delimiter fallback in section 4.

 ```text theme={null}